Nonpartisan League: History

+Origins

 By the 1910s, the growth of left-wing sympathies was on the rise in North Dakota.
 The Socialist Party of North Dakota had considerable success.
 They brought in many outside speakers, including Eugene V. Debs, who spoke at a large antiwar rally at Garrison in 1915.
 By 1912, there were 175 Socialist politicians in the state.
 Rugby and Hillsboro elected Socialist mayors.
 The party had also established a weekly newspaper, the Iconoclast, in Minot.

 In 1914, Arthur C. Townley, a flax farmer from Beach, North Dakota, and organizer for the Socialist Party of America, attended a meeting of the American Society of Equity.
 Afterwards, Townley and a friend, Frank B. Wood, drew up a radical political platform that addressed many of the farmers' concerns, and created the Farmers Non-Party League Organization, which later evolved into the Nonpartisan League.
 Soon, Townley was traveling the state in a borrowed Ford Model T, signing up members for a payment of $6 in dues.
 Farmers were receptive to Townley's ideas and joined in droves.
 However, Townley was soon expelled from the Socialist Party due to this method of rogue operating.

+Rapid growth

 The League grew in 1915.
 At that time, small farmers in North Dakota felt exploited by out-of-state companies.
 One author later described the wheat-growing state as "a tributary province of Minneapolis-St. Paul."
 Minnesota banks made its loans, Minnesota millers handled its grain, and Alexander McKenzie, North Dakota's political boss, lived in Saint Paul, Minnesota.
 Rumors spread at a Society of Equity meeting in Bismarck that a state representative named Treadwell Twichell had told a group of farmers to "go home and slop the hogs."
 Twichell later said that his statement was misinterpreted.
 He had been instrumental in previous legislative reforms to rescue the state from boss rule by McKenzie and the Northern Pacific Railroad around the start of the 20th century.